Glowacki-Shannon/Cybersecurity_Projects/README.md

 <a href="https://imgur.com/frfrqVY"><img src="https://i.imgur.com/frfrqVY.png" title="source: imgur.com" /></a>

 Secondly, I had to consider the question.
-The question reffered to a kill-switch domain, and while I am familiar with what a domain is, it required some additional research to understand the concept of a kill-switch domain.
+The question referred to a kill-switch domain, and while I am familiar with what a domain is, it required some additional research to understand the concept of a kill-switch domain.
 After some googling and some reading, it seems as though this domain, known as a "kill-switch domain," plays a critical role in cybersecurity and threat mitigation.
 This domain essentially functions as a safeguard against the spread and impact of malware, serving as the communication channel between the malware and its C2 (Command and Control) server.
 If we as security researchers can access this domain, it can assist us in gaining new insights and potentially disrupt or control the malware's communication with the C2 server.
-This domain is very reason Marcus Hutchins was able to put a stop to the spread of the WannaCry Ransomware outbreak of May 2017.
+This domain is the very reason Marcus Hutchins was able to put a stop to the spread of the WannaCry Ransomware outbreak of May 2017.

 So using this information and my Powershell knowledge, I was able to search the string dump for a pattern associated with domains - the obvious choice was the scheme: `http://|https://`

 <a href="https://imgur.com/38yE0PZ"><img src="https://i.imgur.com/38yE0PZ.png" title="source: imgur.com" /></a>

+Surely enough it returned the 'kill-switch' domain, without the noise.

 </details>
 <details>